vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-report-template.md

 you get into details is up to you.

 For instance:
-[https://bugs.launchpad.net/ubuntu/+source/hello/+bug/1234567](PM: hello): src:hello is stuck in -proposed, its new autopkgtests are failing due to the proxy.
+[PM: hello](https://bugs.launchpad.net/ubuntu/+source/hello/+bug/1234567): src:hello is stuck in -proposed, its new autopkgtests are failing due to the proxy.
 I uploaded a fix, and also forwarded it to Debian.

 ```